ryancole/topdf/readme.md

 2. fontdirectory

     > A path to a directory containing true type fonts to be used.
 This defaults to `/usr/share/fonts/truetype/msttcorefonts` if this property is omitted.
 This option is *required*, if the default does not fit your setup.

+3. override

+    > A `boolean` specifying whether or not you wish to override the settings specified in the document.
+This defaults to `false`, which means any settings stored in the document to be converted will be used.
+This must be `true` in order to use any other formatting options.

+4. gridlines

+    > A `boolean` specifying whether or not to print gridlines in spreadsheet documents.
+This `defaults` to `false`.

+5. headings

+    > A `boolean` specifying whether or not to print headings in spreadsheet documents.
+This `defaults` to `false`.

 # Runtime Prerequisites